redpesk-common/afb-libpython/README.md

 # afb-libpython

 Exposes afb-libafb to python scripting language.
 This module allows to script in python to either mock binding api, test client, quick prototyping, ...
-Afb-libpython runs as a standard python C module, it provides a full access to afb-libafb functionalities, subcall, event, acls, mainloop control, ...
+Afb-libpython runs as a standard python C module, it provides a full access to afb-libafb functionalities, subcall, event, acls, loopstart control, ...

 ## Dependency